ShakeSphereStuff/CSP-2/_posts/2023-09-27-Code-Basics-Part4.md

     var theContent = [
         "Code presented in JS",
         "thead",
-        "object.this"
+        "object.this",
+        "Definitions"
     ]
     var contentIKnow = [
         "What I know of Code",
         "Know that it represents the table head",
-        "I know it represents the something about the object" ]
+        "I know it represents the something about the object", "They give meaning to a certin term"
+    ]
     var contentToLearn = [
         "Questions abount Code",
         "When should I use this?",
-        "Confirm: Is used for returning Data abt the object" ]
+        "Confirm: Is used for returning Data abt the object", "Learn what in means in APCSP"
+    ]
     console.log(theContent)
     for(x = 0; x <theContent.length; x++){